smitty7349/ww-pv-file-uploader/README.md

 - allow uploading multiple at once
 - one small change to test the copy button
 - accept prop
+- emit an event for the uploaded files array (since the array is not updating on upload)
+- emit an event for copying the link

 ### 0.0.10